raisa-d/ticTacToeGame/README.md

 - Adding the option to play against a bot (right now players can play side by side with another human).

 ## Lessons Learned
+<p>We worked on this in collaboration and it was a learning curve working with multiple collaborators in GitHub.
+In the end, I added my team member as a collaborator to the repository, they forked the repository and submitted a pull request from there.</p>
-<p>We worked on this in collaboration and it has proven difficult to figure out GitHub workflow.
-The team is currently in the process of working out how the collaborators can push code to this repository.
-Using Object-Oriented Programming principles was also a learning experience.
+<p>Using Object-Oriented Programming principles was also a learning experience.
 We opted to create a Game class with a game loop to run the game, which calls different methods within the Game class.</p>

 ## Contact
 <p>